quixio/quix-docs/docs/platform/tutorials/eventDetection/dataAcquisition.md

 	![QR Settings Share UI](./qrsettingshareui.png){width=600px}

+17. Scan the QR code using the Quix Tracker app

-The app has now been configured with the required token allowing the app to communicate with Quix.
+	The app has now been configured with the access token, allowing it to communicate with Quix.

-17. Ensure the rest of the fields are configured as follows:
+18. Ensure the rest of the fields are configured as follows:

 	a.
 Topic field is set to `phone-data`

-	b. `Notifications Topic` field is set to `events`
+	b. `Notifications Topic` field is set to `phone-out`

-	c.
-DeviceId field is set to your chosen device identifier
+	c. `DeviceId` field is set to your chosen device identifier

-	d.
-Rider is set to your name
+	d. `Rider` is set to your name

-	e.
-Team has a value e.g. `Quix`
+	e. `Team` has a value e.g. `Quix`

-18. Click the menu and select `Dashboard`
+19. Select `Dashboard` from the menu

-19. Click the `START` button
+20. Click the `START` button

 	This will open a connection to your Quix workspace and start streaming data from your phone.